Gum Disease

 • Advanced or severe periodontal disease

-• Complex cases that require specialized treatment
+• Complex treatment needs

-• Need for gum grafting or bone regeneration procedures
+• Gum grafting or bone regeneration requirements

-• The presence of other underlying health conditions that may complicate treatment
+• Underlying health issues that complicate treatment

 We accept all major health funds